nhungpham1707/Proteomics_analysis/README.md

 Pathway activities in 7 tissues are analyzed using proteomics data obtained from Nie, Xiu, et al. "Multi-organ proteomic landscape of COVID-19 autopsies."
 Cell 184.3 (2021): 775-791.
 Author: Nhung Pham April 2022
+The work is published in Pham, Nhung, et al. "Tissue-specific pathway activities: A retrospective analysis in COVID-19 patients."
+Frontiers in immunology 13 (2022): 963357.
 # Code structure:

     Data folder contains proteomics data, wikipathways and COVID19 Disease Map GMT files that are needed for the analysis